sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 - Discuss my ideas, find a tribe who resonates or gives feedback
 - To sharpen my writing and thinking skills

-Later, my goals changed a bit or you can the following reasons got added
+My goals changed a bit later or you can say I discovered some more goals/reasons

 - entertainment
 - shitposting (oversimplifying: sort of memes but text version)
 - talking to new people, each offering different perspectives.
 My DMs vary from age 16 to 60.
 The variety of people I met here, the things they told, even found some absolutely amazing mentors.
 - entertainment and drama again

-and some more reasons....
+(not mentioning any more here xD)

-Here is one interesting **[read](https://manassaloi.com/2021/11/19/why-tweet.html)** by Manas Saloi who is regarded as one of the best shitposters on Twitter in my circles.
+Here is an interesting **[read](https://manassaloi.com/2021/11/19/why-tweet.html)** by Manas Saloi who is regarded as one of the best shitposters on Twitter in my circles.

 > Twitter helps to discover your tastes and interests to some extent, so you may discover more reasons and goals as your twitter journey unfolds (as with any adventure)
 >

 ### Useful concepts for navigating the internet in general

-- Mimesis (we tend to copy others), think for yourself
+- Mimesis (we tend to copy others), so think for yourself.
-- I want you to watch this [video](https://www.bbc.co.uk/ideas/videos/five-simple-ways-to-sharpen-your-critical-thinking/p0929tns) on critical thinking in the age of internet
+- I want you to watch this [video](https://www.bbc.co.uk/ideas/videos/five-simple-ways-to-sharpen-your-critical-thinking/p0929tns) on critical thinking in this information age.

 Critical thinking is essential for a good twitter experience.

 ## New poster?

-Ok you have decided to post some tweets right? start posting!
+So you have decided to post some tweets right? start posting!

 But wait, you have less followers and you do need some to read your stuff.
 I will ramble on and on how to gain “good” followers throughout the rest of this blog.